Kirk Hallam

-Kirk Hallam is a village in the south-east of Derbyshire in the East Midlands of England.
-It was part of the former Ilkeston borough and is largely regarded today as a part of the much larger town of Ilkeston which adjoins it to the north east.
-Since 1974 Kirk Hallam has been part of the borough of Erewash.
+Kirk Hallam is a village in the Erewash district, in the south-east of Derbyshire, England.
+It was part of the former Ilkeston borough and is largely regarded today as an area of the much larger town of Ilkeston which adjoins it to the north east.
+Since 1974, Kirk Hallam has been part of the borough of Erewash.
 Kirk Hallam is a ward of the Erewash Borough Council showing a population of 6,417 at the 2001 Census, reducing to 6,216 at the 2011 Census.

 History

-Kirk Hallam is one of several 'Hallams' in the locality which include West Hallam, Little Hallam and the Hallam Fields area of Ilkeston, all within a few miles.
+Kirk Hallam is one of several 'Hallams' in the locality which includes West Hallam and the Little Hallam and Hallam Fields areas of Ilkeston, all within a few miles.
 The name 'Halum' appears in the Domesday Book and this may refer to West Hallam, Kirk Hallam or both.
 In any case, the village is long established.

 Originally a small agricultural parish, Kirk Hallam's population expanded dramatically in the 1950s and 1960s when large housing developments were carried out, firstly of public sector housing by Ilkeston Corporation and local employer Stanton and Staveley in the 1950s (the 'St Norbert Drive' area to the South) and a mix of public and private housing in the 1960s and 1970s to the north (the 'Godfrey Drive' area).
 The westernmost part of the 'Godfrey Drive' development is in fact in the parish of Dale Abbey.

 These two large developments form a rough oval shape, either side of the main Ladywood Road (A6096) from Ilkeston towards Derby.
 Kirk Hallam's population at the 2001 census was given as 6,417.

+In 1931 the civil parish had a population of 110.
+On 1 April 1934 the parish was abolished and merged with Ilkeston and Dale Abbey.